iterative/vscode-dvc/.github/ISSUE_TEMPLATE/qa_issue_template.md

 ---
 name: "Testing type, Checklist # "
 Example:
-name: "Manual QA for, Checklist # "
+name: "Manual QA for confirmation testing, Checklist # 1"
 about: "Purpose of using the document"
 Example:
 about: "Use this template for running manual QA issues."